-Pre-requisite for BA Social Anthropology: SE 301 Introduction to Social Anthropology
+Pre-requisite for BA Social Anthropology and BSc Anthropology programme: ANTS3010 Introduction to Social Anthropology

 OverviewThe focus of this module is the intensive investigation of the canonical form in which research in social anthropology has been disseminated, the ethnography.
 The reading list for the module therefore consists exclusively of professional ethnographic monographs of varying thematic and regional focus.